 The importance of animal nutrition in livestock production

 Like humans, livestock animals need a balanced diet containing all the necessary nutrients, fluids, minerals, and vitamins.
-Proper nutrition gives your animals the vigour to grow, develop, and reproduce, and strong immunity to fight off infections.
+Proper nutrition gives your animals the vigor to grow, develop, and reproduce, and strong immunity to fight off infections.
 All these advantages lead to more profitable and sustainable agriculture.

 Whether you feed your livestock commercial feeds such as concentrates or in-farm foodstuff, you need to make sure that every ration meets each animal’s essential dietary requirements during its various life stages.
 For instance, cattle have very different nutritional needs from pigs.
 And the diet of a lactating cow will also differ from that of a calf.